xcube-dev/xcube/docs/source/mldatasets.md

 The xcube Levels Format
 -----------------------

-The xcube Levels format is basically a single top-level directory The filename extension of that directory should be `.levels` by convention.
+The xcube Levels format is basically a single top-level directory.
+The filename extension of that directory should be `.levels` by convention.
 The directory entries are Zarr datasets